johndpd54/xrtransport/planning/runtime-plan.md

 ## Phase 1: Redo Project Structure

 ### Step 1.1: Plan Struct and Function Generation Mechanism
-- [ ] Pause for me to write code to generate with straight Python/mako instead of using preprocessor macros
+- [ ] Write code to generate with straight Python/mako instead of using preprocessor macros (I will do this step, not the agent)
-- [ ] Then continue with the next steps

 ### Step 1.2: Implement Return Data Serialization Strategy
 - [ ] Implement code to figure out data bindings that need to be sent back to the client (python code based on parsed spec)